Close

 Humphrey was the chief editor of Wader Study, and the editor of the Bulletin from 2001 to 2018.
 For 25 years he tried to combine his interest in waderology with being a lawyer, but in 1990 gave up the unequal struggle and is today involved in a variety of wader studies.
 These have included the non-breeding ecology of Dunlins and Oystercatchers in England, waders in NW Australia, plus Knots, Turnstones and Sanderlings in the West Atlantic flyway.
 He is slightly ashamed that he has spent so much time on well-studied species because he often says that more attention should be given to the world’s “obscure” waders.
 That is why he is happy that the photo shows him holding a Magellanic Oystercatcher, one of the least known of the world’s oystercatchers, in Tierra del Fuego.

-Piet was Editor of International Wader Studies, the IWSG’s series of ‘special publications’, from 2012 tot 2018.
+Piet served as Editor of International Wader Studies, the IWSG’s series of ‘special publications’, from 2012 to 2018.

 Stephen Dinsmore

-Stephen is shorebird enthusiast who joined the International Wader Study Group in the mid-1990s.
+Stephen is a shorebird enthusiast who joined the International Wader Study Group in the mid-1990s.
 His graduate research involved studies of the stopover ecology of the Sanderling (M.S. degree) and the population ecology of the Mountain Plover (Ph.D.), both occurring in North America.
-He is currently employed as a Professor of wildlife ecology and Associate Department Chair in the Department of Natural Resource Ecology and Management at Iowa State University.
+He is currently employed as a Professor of Wildlife Ecology and Associate Department Chair in the Department of Natural Resource Ecology and Management at Iowa State University.
 His primary research interests are population biology, capture-recapture analysis, and monitoring animal populations, especially when they involve shorebirds.
-In addition to projects involving graduate students, he maintains his own research program with Mountain Plovers, which he began in 1991
+In addition to projects involving graduate students, he maintains his own research program with Mountain Plovers, which he began in 1991.

 Nils Warnock